scalar-labs/scalar-kubernetes/docs/ConfigureScalarDL.md

 dynamoBaseResourceUnit: 10
 ```

-To deploy Scalar DL on Cosmos DB, update the following configuration in [scalardl-custom-values](../conf/scalardl-custom-values.yaml)
+To deploy Scalar DL on DynamoDB, update the following configuration in [scalardl-custom-values](../conf/scalardl-custom-values.yaml)

 * You can skip configuring the `dbUsername` and `dbPassword` while using the [Create Kubernetes Secrets](#create-kubernetes-secrets) section.